-Reviews of a child's progress will be made regularly.
+Reviews of a child's progress will be made each term and more frequently where needed.
 The review process will evaluate the impact and quality of the support and interventions.
 It will also take account of the views of the pupil and where necessary their parents.
 The class teacher, in conjunction with the SENCO, will revise the support and outcomes based on the pupil's progress and development making any necessary amendments going forward, in consultation with parents and the pupil.